 - The resistance line forms a limit on how high the currency price is likely to go.
 This is a useful number to have when you are planning a price target at which to take profit.
 To place a take-profit target higher than the resistance line would be unrealistic.
 If the profit you would make at or just below the resistance line is not enough to suit your wishes, you should not be in this trade.

-- Resistance does sometimes get broken to the upside and yet the price keeps going.
+- Resistance does sometimes get broken to the upside, and yet the price keeps going.
 Do not complain; just take advantage of the happy breakout.
 But be aware that breaking resistance can be a short-term development.
 You need to read the bars and consult other indicators to see where the move might be getting exhausted.

-- It often happens that when you draw a support line, miraculously you discover a parallel resistance line that connects highs.
+- It often happens that when you draw a support line, miraculously, you discover a parallel resistance line that connects highs.
 Nobody knows why the lines should be parallel, except possibly that the collective mind of the trading pool projects expected prices proportionately.

 Why Does Support and Resistance Work?

 The easy answer is that traders remember where they bought and sold in recent times, and the reasoning is that if it was good enough to buy at x, it’s good enough to buy at x+2 in a clear uptrend.
 You can apply the principles of supply and demand to support and resistance by saying that traders remember a surge at a similar price in the recent past and come together to form demand.
 Similarly, they remember that the last time a high that was z% above the average was met, the price stopped rising, and so their collective sell offers all near the same level constitute supply.
 This is not actually wrong, but it is silly.
 Support and resistance lines work because traders remember significant levels and they can draw lines.
 To get the same lines, though, traders must follow the same rules for determining significant levels.

-Having said that, a line is an artificial construct added to the chart and not everyone will obey it.
+Having said that, a line is an artificial construct added to the chart, and not everyone will obey it.
 It can be more accurate to say “support and resistance areas” than to rely on a single data point as some kind of an absolute.

 Horizontal Support and Resistance